 5 Best Decision Making Activities for Middle School

-Incidentally, there aren’t many age-appropriate resources available to help teach decision making in the classroom!
+One of those topics is decision making, because there aren’t many age-appropriate resources available to help teach decision making to middle schoolers!

 To help bridge the gap, we’ve pulled together a list of the five best decision making activities for middle school students:

 - Decision Making Activity from The Colorado Education Initiative